jschmudd14/pyIPATool-WebUI/README.md

 6. Open the CSV file.
 For the app’s row:
    - **Store ID** = `AppID` for IPATool
    - **Version ID** = `External Version ID` for IPATool
-7. Use those values to List Versions in the Web UI
+7. Use those values to do a Direct Lookup
-8. Check the MetaData of the different versions to find which you want download
+8. Choose the version you want and download it
-9. Use the App ID and Version ID to download whichever you choose

 ## Configuration